 A: Falling trees are a constant issue at Montreat simply because of the quantity and the natural life cycle of trees.
 If you see a fallen or about-to-fall tree, call the Town Office at 828/669-8002.
 A Public Works employee will come to investigate and take proper action.
 Trees on public property and right of ways are the responsibility of the Town while trees on private property are the responsibility of the property owner.
 The Town staff can offer counsel on what needs to be done.

 A: Actually, your property tax bill includes a payment to Buncombe County and to the Town of Montreat.
-Montreat’s tax rate is $.41 per $100 of home value and has not increased in five years.
-Buncombe County’s rate is $.77 per $100 of home value, and increased for the current year.
-Thus, Montreat’s tax rate is 47% less than the Buncombe County rate.
+Montreat’s tax rate is $.43 per $100 of home value.
+Buncombe County’s rate is $.77 per $100 of home value.
 The Town feels it provides value for what is paid.
 Contact the Town Administrator if you’d like to discuss it (828/669-8002.)

 A: Yet another challenging question.
 Based on utility records, which accounts for houses and apartment units in homes, it is estimated that there are approximately 620 residences, including homes and apartments, in Montreat.